 Thinking of that alone makes you want to lose your mind about the whole process because it just seems too difficult to start.

-However, the non-stop technology innovation has made it possible for interested individuals to begin mining cryptocurrency at a simpler and affordable cost.
+However, the non-stop technological innovation has made it possible for interested individuals to begin mining cryptocurrency at a simpler and affordable cost.

 NiceHash has been in business since April 2014, so they know quite a bit about cryptocurrency mining and exchange.
 Since opening its virtual doors, NiceHash has become the largest hash power marketplace in the world, with over 250,000 daily active miners, more than 3.3 million orders served, and over 181,000 BTC paid out.